Fotodiox EF-Sny(E) Fusion Smart AF Lens Mount Adapter

 More often than not, when shooting in the mixed light of partially-shaded areas – such as under canopy or near water where available light can be a spotty mixture of shadow and highlight – it can be difficult at times to locate a neutral tone on which to meter an accurate exposure.
 For this reason, seasoned shooters will typically carry a gray card in their bag to combat this common issue.

-Personal projects are an excellent way to stretch and develop useful skills we might never acquire in the normal shooting routine.
+Especially in these times of mandatory lock-down and quarantine, taking on challenging personal projects – such as stop-motion and time lapse composition – are both rewarding practices to stretch and develop new and useful skills that we might never acquire in the normal routine.
 Read more →

 Every real estate listing agent and mortgage broker needs a good local photographer they can work with and trust with their client’s needs.
 Taking on a few real estate projects can be an excellent way for a new photographer to get established in the local market, build a portfolio and start adding to the revenue stream in a practical way.
 Read more →